tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 An expression has data type = ARRAY if it is a sequence of zero or more values enclosed in square brackets (``[`` and ``]``).
 Often the values in the sequence are called "elements".
-The element data type may be anything, including ARRAY---that is, ARRAYs may be nested.
+The element data type may be anything, including ARRAY -- that is, ARRAYs may be nested.
 Different elements may have different types.
 The Lua equivalent type is `'array' <https://www.lua.org/pil/11.1.html>`_.